nhorro/tensorflow-crack-classification/README.md

    tensorboard --logdir=tensorboard_logs
    ```

-6. Export the model as Tensorflow SavedModel format to deploy with Tensorflow Serving.

-   1. Open notebook KerasToTensorflowServing.ipynb.
-   2. Select a valid hd5 file from model-checkpoints and run notebook.

-### Serve a model using tensorflow-serving docker image
+### Recipe: Serve a model using tensorflow-serving docker image

 Official image tensorflow/serving:1.12.0-gpu is used for serving.